jtavera235/N-Bullets-Game/README.md

 # N-Bullets-Game
-Project which represents the N Bullets game.
+Project which represents the popular 10 Bullets game.